-The Shark Bite cocktail is a relatively easy cocktail to make.
-It’s a great cocktail to make at a beach or pool party.
+The Shark Bite drink is a relatively easy cocktail to make.
+It's a great mixed drink to make at a beach or pool party.
 Just think how fun these would be to serve on Shark Week!

 Shark Bite Drink

 The Shark Bite drink looks like the ocean with blood in the water, hence it's name.
 While the cocktail is often made with spiced rum, light rum, sour mix and blue curacao, I went with an equally popular simpler version here.
 Alternate methods will be found in recipe card notes section.

 How to make a Shark Bite cocktail

 Here is a visual guide to making the cocktail.
 I show it on the rocks, but it can just as easily be made in a cocktail shaker and strained into a martini glass.
 Full recipe with variations and serving methods can be found below on the printable recipe card.